-From picking flavors and designs to alternative desserts and when to serve them, we’ve rounded up some of the top wedding cake questions to help you choose the perfect sweet ending for your wedding day.
+From picking flavors and designs to alternative desserts and when to serve them, we’ve rounded up some of the top wedding cake questions on etiquette to help you choose the perfect sweet ending for your wedding day.

 Why limit yourself to one cake flavor when you can have two—or more?
 Bakers today are frequently crafting tiers that feature different cake and filling combinations to satisfy both halves of the couple, as well as their guests.
-So if you’d rather have a dark chocolate cake with peanut butter filling, while your partner is all about that salted caramel or seasonal peach preserves, have both!
-Talk to your baker about strategizing which tiers feature each flavor to get a more even divide, and consider a slightly larger cake—your guests will want to try both offerings!
+So if you’d rather have a dark chocolate cake with peanut butter filling, while your partner is all about that salted caramel or seasonal peach preserves, have both.
+Talk to your baker about strategizing which tiers feature each flavor to get a more even divide, and consider a slightly larger cake—your guests will want to try both offerings.

 While it might seem arbitrary, the timing of your cake cutting actually plays a big role in your reception.
 In the past, the cake cutting was the very last moment in the reception—signaling to guests that they were welcome to head home.
 Though it usually happens much earlier today, cutting your cake still serves that same purpose (especially for older guests).
 These days, the cake is usually cut toward the end of dinner, just before dancing begins, and is the last "official" event of the evening.
-Slicing on the earlier side will let your grandmother or great uncle know they’re welcome to depart whenever they’re ready, and will signal that they won’t miss any of the formalities if they choose to head home.
+Slicing on the earlier side will let your grandmother or great uncle know they’re welcome to depart whenever they’re ready and will signal that they won’t miss any of the formalities if they choose to head home.

 Have you and your partner practiced cutting a cake together before?
-Probably not, and we don’t blame you!
+Probably not, and we don’t blame you.
 Having two sets of hands on that cake knife can definitely be tricky.
 The neatest methods are either the box or wedge options.
 With the bride closest to the cake and the groom behind her, place both of your hands onto the knife.
 Cut an inch into the cake and slice down cleanly.
 Then, make a connecting cut for a wedge, using the cake knife to lift the wedge out and onto the plate.
 Skip the serving spatula, which is much larger than the slice should be and will just make a mess.

 Traditionally, groom’s cakes were the wedding favor, not another dessert.
 The cake was sliced, boxed, and given to guests to take home.
 Single women would then sleep with the cake under their pillow, hoping to dream of their future groom—hence the cake’s name.
 These days, a groom’s cake is a chance to add something special for the groom to a celebration that can often feel like it’s all about the bride.
 Displayed alongside the wedding cake, a groom’s cake can take any form and be any flavor, whether a traditionally-shaped cake in rich chocolate with a liqueur filling or the funfetti of his childhood, carved into the shape of his prized grill or emblazoned with his favorite team’s logo.